 Keep your explanations clear and to the point while ensuring there is enough information for the BRM Recognition Committee selection panel to make their decision.

-Find the right words – we can help!
+Find the right words!

 - mentor and role model

 - making a difference

 And that’s it!
 Put together your list outstanding professionals and nominate!
 Want to self-nominate?
 It’s the same simple process.

 - Navigate to the Global Excellence Awards page.